 Also Read: How to be Self-Disciplined in Medical School

-Subjects In Medicine 1st Year In Nigeria
+Subjects In Medicine 1st Year In Nigeria (100 level Courses)

-The subjects you’ll study in the first year of medical school will depend on the University you attend.
+Your 100 Level medicine courses will depend on the University you attend.
 Most schools don’t do mathematics while some do.

 Furthermore, all schools have different schemes and topics concerning core subjects like Physics and Biology.
 Asides from that, there are some other courses, usually called General Studies, which you’ll have to take.